10 MIN READ

 Components of Yield1

-The number of ears per acre, number of rows per ear, number of kernels per row, and the weight of each kernel are the components of yield.
+The number of ears per acre, kernel rows per ear, kernels per row, and kernel weight are the components of yield.
 The interaction between these factors and the weather conditions, soil type, pest pressure, and available nutrients at specific times in the growing season can determine how close the yield of a particular field will be to the yield potential of the field.

-Ears per acre.
-The number of ears per acre is determined by the seeding rate and the soil and environmental conditions at planting and germination.
+• Ears per acre.
+The number of ears per acre is determined by the seeding rate, the soil type, and environmental conditions at planting and germination.
 Factors during the growing season that can reduce the number of harvestable ears include hail, insect injury, greensnap, and stalk lodging.

-Kernel weight.
+• Kernel weight.
 Kernel weight is largely determined between the blister (R2) and dent (R5) stages.
-If the plant is subjected to stress before R6, starch accumulation in the kernels is reduced, so the kernel weight will be lower.
+If the plant is subjected to stress before it reaches physiological maturity (R6), starch accumulation in the kernels is reduced, so the kernel weight will be lower.

 Field Preparation2

-Fields with poorly drained soils can result in later planting, planting under less than ideal conditions and poor corn stands.
-Improving drainage can lower the risk of wet soils, soil compaction, loss of soil nitrate via denitrification that can result in poor stands of corn.
+Fields with poorly drained soil can result in later planting, planting under less-than-ideal conditions and poor corn stands.
+Improving drainage can lower the risk of wet soils, soil compaction, and loss of soil nitrate via denitrification that can result in poor stands of corn.

 Crop residue, particularly in continuous corn systems, should be managed.
 In no-till or reduced tillage fields, row cleaners and trash sweeps on the planter can provide a clean soil surface over the seed furrow to help ensure even germination and seeding growth.